galeoai/ctypi/README.md

 - [X] Spectral filter
 - [ ] testing
 - [ ] support more formats
+- [ ] saving output image in 10/16 bits
 - [ ] split the implementation and the app
 - [ ] move Tensors to the gpu if available
 - [ ] Integration with Dudy's framework